Skip to Main Content

 Envelope Liner

-Envelope liners are a way to add a little aesthetic interest to the inside of your envelope, basically a little patterned pocket that makes the interior pop.
+Envelope liners are a way to add a little aesthetic interest to the inside of your envelopes, basically a little patterned pocket that makes the interior pop.
 You can find one that coordinates with your invitation design.

 Belly Band